spiffin/spf_js/README.md

 1. Create a directory for the static JavaScript files in the root of your textpattern installation.
 You should make sure that
     <span class="caps">PHP</span> is able to write to that directory.
-2. Visit the [advanced preferences][] and make sure the “JavaScript directory” preference contains the directory you created in step 1 (by default ‘js’).
+2. Visit the Advanced Preferences (Admin > Preferences > Advanced) and make sure the “JavaScript directory” preference contains the directory you created in step 1 (by default ‘js’).
 This path is relative path to the directory of your root Textpattern installation.